IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

 be more robust we could keep separate lists of type and term arities, or (better, but at a slight cost) provide a list of `TypeArg |
-TermArg` values, removing the first element every time we encounter an instantation or application, and checking that it is of the correct kind.)
+TermArg` values, removing the first element every time we encounter an instantiation or application, and checking that it is of the correct kind.)

 This process is clearly much more efficient than that in the original CEK machine, and in fact enabled the alternative CEK machine with